 The award will be used to support a number of preliminary-stage projects.
 The total cost of individual projects will be in the order of £100-150k.
 Awards will be made for up to 50% of the direct costs of the project only.
 Direct costs requested from the CiC are anticipated to be in the range of £50k-£75k per project.
 Funded projects will be required to demonstrate at least 50% matching from another source.

 Match funding from industry is especially encouraged, it is anticipated that half of the funding available will be awarded to projects able to demonstrate an industry match.
-The Industry price should cover any associated overheads, however the match funding requirement applies to the direct costs only.
-Therefore any industry contribution will be the direct cost match plus the associated overheads.
+Any industry contribution should be costed at 100% FEC or above in line with University policy.

 Projects are expected to be between 6 and 9 months in duration and have a start date of 1 January 2018 approximately, completing in late 2018 to allow reporting, reapplication to the MRC and completion of spend prior to the close of the CiC5 grant in February 2019.
 Please ensure that your project is scheduled accordingly.

 The funding will NOT support: entire translational projects; bridging funding or PhD studentships; continuation of normal research grants; and costs relating to protection of intellectual property.
 Please also note that PI or co-applicant salary is not an eligible cost.